pscholl/grtool/doc/score.md

 As you can see, results are now reported for each input tag after the complete input has been read.
 Also notice that the class-mean and standard deviation is reported at the bottom of each table.

-## Selecting the best scoring group
+## Sorting By Best Performing Group

-Sometimes you are not interested in the results of all groups, but only the one with the maximum mean evaluation score. grt-score can report only the group with the current maximum score.
-For this you can use the -t <score> switch, which then re-evaluates the maximum mean score for all groups and reports group with the maximum score:
+ In most cases you like to select the best performing parameter set.
+For this you can switch on grouping with -g and sorting by mean recall, precision or Fbeta score.
+This can be done with the -s switch.
+For example grouping and sorting our example on its mean Fbeta score:

     echo "(participant 0) right_swipe right_swipe
     > (participant 1) right_swipe left_swipe
     > (participant 1) right_swipe right_swipe
     > (participant 1) right_swipe right_swipe
     > (participant 0) left_swipe  left_swipe
-    > (participant 0) left_swipe  left_swipe" | grt score -g -t Fbeta -c
+    > (participant 0) left_swipe  left_swipe" | grt score -g -s Fbeta -c
-    participant 0        recall          precision           Fbeta
+    participant 1        recall          precision           Fbeta
     -------------- ----------------- ----------------- -----------------
-    right_swipe         1.000000          1.000000          1.000000
+    left_swipe                            0.000000
-                        1.000000          1.000000          1.000000
+    right_swipe         0.666667          1.000000          0.800000

-    Final Top-Score (Fbeta):
+                        0.666667          0.5/0.5           0.800000

     participant 0        recall          precision           Fbeta
     -------------- ----------------- ----------------- -----------------
     right_swipe         1.000000          1.000000          1.000000
     left_swipe          1.000000          1.000000          1.000000
                           1/0               1/0               1/0

-When reading input from a pipe, intermediate scores will also be reported, i.e. whenever the top-score changes it will be reported.
-When reading input from a file no intermediate scores will be reported, also the final score at the end of the input.
+When reading input from a pipe, intermediate scores will also be reported, i.e. whenever the order changes it will be reported.
+When reading input from a file no intermediate scores will be reported.